-During the first quarter of 2022, we allowed three other operators, representing an aggregate 2.5% and 2.7%, respectively, of total revenue (excluding the impact of write-offs) for the three months ended March 31, 2022 and 2021 to apply \$1.3 million of their security deposits to pay rent to accommodate short term liquidity issues, with regular rent payments required to resume shortly thereafter.
-As of April 30, 2022, all of these operators are current on their lease obligations.
+During the six months ended June 30, 2022, we allowed three other operators, representing an aggregate 2.3% and 2.7% of total revenue (excluding the impact of write-offs) for the three months ended June 30, 2022 and 2021, respectively, and 2.4% and 2.7% of total revenue (excluding the impact of write-offs) for the six months ended June 30, 2022 and 2021, respectively, to apply an aggregate of \$2.2 million of their security deposits to pay rent to accommodate short term liquidity issues, with regular rent payments required to resume shortly thereafter.
+Additionally, we granted one of these operators a short-term deferral for a portion of its rent due during the six months ended June 30, 2022.
+As of June 30, 2022, all of these operators are current on their respective lease obligations due to the application of security deposits.
 These operators also are required to begin replenishing their security deposits in 2023.